-If all or a portion of the credit earned by a trust or estate is being allocated to the beneficiary of the trust or estate, the trust or estate must complete Worksheet B, Worksheet for Schedule CT-IT Credit, on Page 18 prior to completing Schedule CT-IT Credit.
-Attach a copy of the worksheet to the trust or estate's Form CT-1041.
+Trust or estates may allocate all or a portion of the qualified small business job creation credit, vocational rehabilitation job creation credit, or angel investor credit between the trust or estate and the beneficiaries.
+If all or a portion of the credits are allocated to the beneficiaries, the trust or estate must complete Worksheet B, Worksheet for Schedule CT-IT Credit on Page 19 prior to completing Schedule CT-IT Credit.
+Attach a copy of worksheet to the trust or estate's Form CT-1041.